Restore HyWorks Controller

 -

-Select the backup folder highlighted below and Right-click > Select option Properties.
+Select the backup folder highlighted below, then right-click and select.

 -